Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

-As an example, consider two types of malware detection models proposed in the academic literature (i) \texttt{MalConv}~\cite{roots_model1} and \texttt{Non-Negative MalConv}~\cite{roots_model2}, which are deep learning classifiers that take as features the raw bytes of an input file, and (ii) \texttt{LightGBM}~\cite{roots_lightgbm}, which takes as features a matrix created using hashing trick and histograms based on the inputted binary files characteristics (PE header information, file size, timestamp, imported libraries, strings, etc).
-Both of them can be easily bypassed using simple strategies that create totally functional adversarial malware.
-The models that use raw bytes can be tricked by simply appending goodware bytes or strings of goodware applications at the end of the malware binary.
-This does not affect the original binary execution and bias the detector towards the statistical identification of theses goodware features.
-The model based on file characteristics can be bypassed by embedding the original binary into a generic file dropper which extracts the embeded malicious content in runtime and executes it.
-This bypasses detection because the classifier would inspect the external dropper instead of the embedded payload and the dropper only contains characteristics of benign applications (benign headers), even with a malware as a payload.
-Previous work showed that both strategies combined (generating a new binary with goodware data appended) can generate adversarial malware capable of bypassing both type of models and also affect the detection rate of some anti virus that are probably using \ac{ML} in their engines~\cite{10.1145/3375894.3375898}.
+To illustrate the impact of adversarial machine learning in cybersecurity solutions, let's consider the following malware detection models proposed in the academic literature: (i) \texttt{MalConv}~\cite{roots_model1} and \texttt{Non-Negative MalConv}~\cite{roots_model2}, which are deep learning classifiers whose features are the raw bytes of an input file; and (ii) \texttt{LightGBM}~\cite{roots_lightgbm}, whose features consist of a matrix created using a hashing trick and histograms based on the inputted binary files characteristics (PE header information, file size, timestamp, imported libraries, strings, etc.).
+Both of these models can be easily bypassed using simple strategies that create totally functional adversarial malware.
+The formers (raw bytes-based models) can be tricked by simply appending goodware bytes or strings present in goodware applications at the end of the malware binary.
+The performed appendage does not affect the original binary execution and biases the detector toward the statistical identification of these goodware features.
+The latter (file characteristics-based model) can be bypassed by embedding the original binary into a generic file dropper, which extracts the embedded malicious content in runtime and executes it.
+The dropping technique, presented in Fig.~\ref{fig:adversarial_malware}, bypasses detection because the classifier would inspect the external dropper (only contains characteristics of benign applications, such as headers) instead of the embedded payload (the de facto malicious application).
+Previous work showed that the combination of the aforementioned counter-ML strategies can generate adversarial malware capable of bypassing both types of detection models, as well as affect the detection rate of antiviruses that rely on \ac{ML} in their engines (as shown in Fig.~\ref{fig:adversarial_malware}, where a malware with 91.69\% average confidence is transformed into a goodware with 93.28\% of average confidence)~\cite{10.1145/3375894.3375898}.